medgbb/biring/README.md

 center of a bond from the center of a ring is less than the `PROXIMITY_CUTOFF`, it will be reported.
 The script also creates a vmd script that help visualizing the reported residues.

+To make the script flexible and simple, it only needs a PDB file and doesn't rely on the topology files (like PSF or TOP).
+On the flip side, it uses the cutoff method to find the atoms that form bonds.
+The current `BOND_CUTOFF` is 1.6 A (a bit longer than the length of C-C bond).

 ## Requirements